2nd Move 3 matches to make 2 squares matchstick puzzle

 If you form the small square at any corner of the large square, there would be 2 common sticks, not 1.
 Sticks used would then be 14, not 15.

-It seems, you may keep stick 1 undisturbed, but sticks 2, 3 and and 4 you should move as these are well inside the larger square.
+It seems, you may keep stick 1 undisturbed, but sticks 2, 3 and 4 you should move as these are well inside the larger square.
 These three will be isolated and left hanging if stick 1 closes the gap to complete the larger square.

 The following figure shows the four candidate sticks numbered.

 Which 3 of the four sticks are to be moved?

-You have already concluded that the new smaller square must be formed attached to the middle stick of a side of the larger square (so that number of common side is 1, not 2).
+You have already concluded that the new smaller square must be formed attached to the middle stick of a side of the larger square (so that the number of common side is 1, not 2).

 You have stick 1 already waiting for the other two sides of the smaller square to be formed.
 So it is convenient not to be moved.

 Solution is now clear,

-Move any of the 3 sticks numbered 2, 3 and 4 to close the gap of the larger square, and form the smaller square with the rest two free sticks and already existing stick number 1.
+Move any of the 3 sticks numbered 2, 3 and 4 to close the gap of the larger square, and form the smaller square with the rest two free sticks and existing stick number 1.

 Following figure shows the solution.

 For a moment forget the convenience of keeping stick 1 unmoved.
 Open your mind to all possibilities without any bias.

 If instead of stick 1, you keep stick 2 fixed can you not make another similar solution shape?